 All accidents, injuries, or near-misses must be reported to your supervisor before your work shift ends on the day you are injured.

-When immediate first aid is needed because of injury or illness, call Public Safety at 911 from any campus phone or 609-258-3333 from a cell phone.
+When immediate first aid is needed because of injury or illness, call Public Safety at 911.
 Officers are trained in first aid and CPR.
 Public Safety will arrange for transport to the University Medical Center at Princeton for persons with severe injuries or illnesses.
 Persons with less serious conditions should obtain treatment by Employee Health at University Health Services.

 Office of Employee Health - Medical Evaluation and Treatment